 To understand more about headaches and the causes of migraines, read our blog post written by Osteopath and pain management specialist, Dr Phil Austin via the link below.
 Dr Austin also talks about where tension headaches come from in this video and discusses the care plan he recommends to his patients.

-Call the Elevate Sydney CBD Clinic on 9252 2225 for appointments with Dr Greg Sher and Dr Phil Austin or any of our Allied Health team.
+Call the Elevate Sydney CBD Clinic on 9252 2225 for appointments with Dr Phil Austin.
 You can also now book most of our practitioners online HERE.